 - Identify Place Values: Determine the place value of each digit in the number.
 This could be ones, tens, hundreds, thousands, and so on.

 - Multiply Each Digit by Its Place Value: Multiply each digit by its corresponding place value.
-For example, if you have a '3' in the hundreds place, it represents 3 x 100 = 300.
+Here's one way to look at it: if you have a '3' in the hundreds place, it represents 3 x 100 = 300.

 - Sum the Results: Add all the resulting values together.
 This sum represents the expanded form of the original number.